dev-emekaa/dev-emekaa/README.md

 🎓 B.Sc in Computer Science

-👨🏼‍🔧 I am a Serial Builder, I'm either neck-deep in work projects, spinning up a new indie product, or contributing to open-source projects
+👨🏼‍🔧 I am a Serial Builder, I'm either neck-deep in work, spinning up a new indie product, or contributing to open-source projects

 🤍 I am always passionate about building innovative solutions that create impact and solve real problems